asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ### Vulgar language <!-- omit in toc -->

 Don't use profanity as it may cause offense.
-If you're referring to song title that contains a vulgar language, then use [quote rules](https://asiakostrzewa.github.io/ShazamDesignSystem/docs/Branding.html#quotes-).
+If you're referring to song title that contains vulgar language, then use [quote rules](https://asiakostrzewa.github.io/ShazamDesignSystem/docs/Branding.html#quotes-).

 ## Language and grammar